JSsixtyfour/smashremix/readme.md

 (Note: Smash Remix requires the the 8 MB expansion pak to be enabled.)
 ## Gameplay
 ### AI Improvements
-Computer controlled players have recieved a variety of improvements.
+Computer controlled players have received a variety of improvements.
 - They attempt to recover more than once.
 - They randomly tech (30% left, 30% right, 30% in place, 10% missed).
 - They Z-Cancel (95% success rate).
+- CPU Level 10 added.

 #### Toggle Name: _Improved AI_

 ### Combo Meter Improvements
 - "Improved Combo Meter" prevents the combo meter from resetting when the character is grabbed or bounces off of a wall.